-- Eat nutritious food to keep your energy levels up.
+- Eat healthy, well-balanced meals to keep your energy levels up.

 - Talk to your doctor about what type of exercise would be suitable for you or ask for a referral to a physiotherapist or exercise physiologist.

-In most cases, surgery or radiation therapy for ovarian cancer will mean you are unable to conceive children.
-Before cancer treatment starts, ask your doctor or fertility specialist to explain the options available to you.
-If you have stage 1 ovarian cancer and have not yet reached menopause, you may be able to have surgery that leaves the uterus and one ovary in place (unilateral salpingo-oophorectomy).
-You will need to avoid pregnancy while on chemotherapy.
+Surgery or radiation therapy for ovarian cancer may mean you are unable to conceive a child.
+This is known as infertility.
+Before treatment starts, ask your doctor or a fertility specialist about what options are available to you.
+If you have stage 1 ovarian cancer and have not yet reached menopause, it may be possible to leave the uterus and one ovary in place (unilateral salpingo-oophorectomy).

-Many women experience a sense of loss when told that their reproductive organs will be removed or will no longer function.
-You may feel extremely upset if you cannot have children, and may worry about the impact of this on your relationship or future relationships.
-Even if your family is complete or you were not planning to have children, you may feel a sense of loss and grief.
+Being told that your reproductive organs will be removed or will no longer work and that you won’t be able to have children can be devastating.
+Even if your family is complete or you did not want children, you may still feel a sense of loss and grief.

-If you were still having periods (menstruating) before surgery, having your ovaries removed will mean you no longer produce the hormones oestrogen and progesterone, and you will stop menstruating.
+If you were still having periods (menstruating) before surgery, having your ovaries removed will mean you no longer produce the hormones oestrogen and progesterone, and your periods will stop.
 This is called menopause.
-When menopause occurs naturally, it is a gradual process that starts between the ages of 45 and 55, but menopause after surgery is sudden.
+When menopause occurs naturally, it is a gradual process that usually starts between the ages of 45 and 55, but menopause after surgery is sudden.

 Symptoms of menopause can include hot flushes, dry or itchy skin, mood swings, trouble sleeping (insomnia), tiredness and vaginal dryness.
 These symptoms are usually more intense after surgery than during a natural menopause, because the body hasn’t had time to get used to the gradual decrease in hormone levels.

-- Meditation and relaxation techniques may help reduce stress and lessen symptoms.
+Learn meditation and relaxation techniques – These may help reduce stress and lessen symptoms.

 Ovarian cancer can affect your sexuality in physical and emotional ways.
 The impact of these changes depends on many factors, such as treatment and side effects, your self-confidence, and whether you have a partner.

-Treatment can cause physical side effects such as vaginal dryness, scarring and internal scar tissue (pelvic adhesions).
-These side effects can make sexual penetration painful, and you may have to explore different ways to climax (orgasm).
-The experience of having cancer can also reduce your desire for sex (libido).
+Physical changes – Treatment can cause dryness and scarring of the vagina, and internal scar tissue (pelvic adhesions).
+These side effects can make sexual penetration painful, and you may have to find different ways to climax (orgasm).
+The experience of having cancer may mean you lose interest in intimacy and sex (low libido).